-Hong Kong can be categorised, in general, into three main types of schools: government schools, aided schools and private schools.
+Hong Kong’s education system can be categorised, in general, into three main types of schools: government schools, aided schools and private schools.
 Government and aided schools are free and private receive financial assistance from the government.

 Children must attend primary school once they reach the age of 6 and must complete secondary school before the age of 19.

 International schools vary in their teaching style.
 They can be quite competitive to enter and very expensive.
-Most follow an English-based curriculum with British, American, Canadian and International Baccalaureate program.
+Most follow an English-based curriculum with British, American, Canadian and International Baccalaureate programme.

-Though Cantonese is the most widely spoken language, both Cantonese and English are considered the official languages of Hong Kong.
+Cantonese and English are considered the official languages of Hong Kong, though Cantonese is the most widely spoken language.
 Road signs and shop fronts tend to be written in both languages.
-Apart from these two languages, Mandarin is also spoken.
+Mandarin is also spoken alongside these two languages, .

 Holidays in Hong Kong are a blend of western and traditional Chinese festivals.
-You have events like Christmas and Halloween but also Ching Ming Festival, Cheung Bun Festival and Chinese Lunar New Year.
+Events such as Christmas and Halloween are widely celebrated alongside the more traditional Ching Ming Festival, Cheung Bun Festival and Chinese Lunar New Year.

 Good to Know

-When moving to Hong Kong, getting around is easy and cheap.
-With one of the most efficient transportation systems, you can take the taxi, MTR subway system, ferries, buses, minibuses, trams and trains to where you need to go.
+With one of the most efficient transportation systems, getting around is easy and cheap.
+When moving to Hong Kong, taxis, MTR subway system, ferries, buses, minibuses, trams and trains can take you to wherever you need to go.

-By law, everyone over the age of 11 is required to register for an ID card.
+Everyone over the age of 11 is required, by law, to register for an ID card.
 To acquire one, you’ll need your valid travel documents, passport, entry permit, one-way permit or residential status.

-The weather in Hong Kong can be quite humid for most of the year, but most places have air-conditioning indoors so you can easily cool off.
+The weather in Hong Kong can be quite humid for most of the year, but you’ll find it easy to cool off as most places have indoor air-conditioning.